 Apple’s iOS 8 update –– and iOS 7, for that matter –– has really tried the patience of its users.
 The software was buggy, crashed all the time and, in general, just felt a but sloppy.

 Apple has promised to return iOS back to its previous stable self with the release of iOS 9 later on in 2015.
 Before then it has a few more updates in the pipeline, all of which will look to build the framework for a more feature-rich, stable mobile platform.

 Does this mean the iPhone 6 is the greatest handset of all time?
 No. Does it mean the iPhone 6 is a very good handset?
 Yes – and it is.
 But like most things in life, just because something is insanely popular doesn’t necessarily mean it is the best thing EVER.
 Just look at One Direction.
 And then there’s the fact that Apple doesn’t really need any help selling iPhones, which sort of makes this review slightly superfluous.
-I mean, who’s going to argue with 20 million sales in two weeks?
+I mean, who’s going to argue with the sales numbers mentioned above?
 Not me.
 And not even most ardent Android or Windows Phone fans either, I’d imagine.
 The sheer volume of sales for the iPhone 6 and iPhone 6 Plus are just TOO BIG to dispute, which makes squabbling over “what’s best” kinda of futile –– sort of like punching a Tsunami, or Mike Tyson.

 So this review is for you if you want to know what all the fuss is about with Apple's latest device.
 Both new handsets offer a similar overall software experience, though the larger device does have vastly superior battery life and a better camera.
 Beyond this the main difference is to do with size –– the iPhone 6 Plus is utterly gigantic compared to the iPhone 6 (and nearly everything else currently on market).
 Below we'll be taking a very in depth look at the smaller of Apple's two new handsets, the iPhone 6.